DayG007/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete delete a file from a directory 9-firstdirdeletion deletes a directory from /tmp/ 10-back changes the working directory to the previous one
+8-firstdelete delete a file from a directory 9-firstdirdeletion deletes a directory from /tmp/ 10-back changes the working directory to the previous one 11-lists list all files, including hidden files in th ecurrent and parent directory and the /boot directory in long format